Khul'

+Khulʿ (خلع [xʊlʕ]), also called khula, is a procedure based on traditional jurisprudence, that allows a Muslim woman to initiate a divorce by returning the mahr and everything she received from him during their life together, or without returning anything, as agreed by the spouses or judge's decree, depending on the circumstances.

 Origins in texts

 Qur'an

 From the "Sahih International" translation of the Qur'an.

 Divorce is twice.
 Then, either keep [her] in an acceptable manner or release [her] with good treatment.
 And it is not lawful for you to take anything of what you have given them unless both fear that they will not be able to keep [within] the limits of Allah.
 But if you fear that they will not keep [within] the limits of Allah, then there is no blame upon either of them concerning that by which she ransoms herself.
 These are the limits of Allah, so do not transgress them.
 And whoever transgresses the limits of Allah—it is those who are the wrongdoers.